Most food photography today is captured on a smartphone.

-The reason flatlays and overhead shots have becomes so popular is because the 90-degree angle is so flattering to most subjects.
+The reason flat-lays and overhead shots have become so popular is because the 90-degree angle is so flattering to most subjects.
 It eliminates depth and brings a more graphic pop to an image.
 You can fit a lot more elements in the scene, and it’s relatively easy to compose.

 However, this angle doesn’t work for everything.
 For example, if you’re shooting a tall food, like a burger.

 If you shoot it from above, you will not be able to see the various layers composing the burger and the picture will be all about the bun–which is hardly the point.

 When taking pictures of food, you want the background to be neutral.
 The food is the star, and anything else in the image needs to support it and not detract from it.

 A background that is too colourful or textured, or otherwise busy in some way, will draw the eye away from the main dish.

 Go for a neutral background and stay away from wood with an orange tint to it.
 It looks ugly and competes with the food.